Vancouver road trip itinerary

 - For casual brewpub experience, check out Merlin’s Bar & Grill, Amsterdam Pub, Dubh Linn Gate Irish

 Here’s a Whistler Village map and Whistler Blackcomb trail map.

-Walking across the new suspension bridge on Whistler Mountain.
+Walking across the new suspension bridge at Whistler Mountain.

-The above photo is from Joffre Lakes Provincial Park, located about an hour north of Whistler.
+The above photo is Joffre Lakes Provincial Park, located an hour north of Whistler.